Specialist Training Program

 Rural support loading (RSL) funding is available to supplement the additional costs incurred by STP trainees located in regional and remote Australia, with an Australian Standard Geographical Classification – Remoteness Areas (ASGS-RA) status of two to five.

-For information on how RSL funding can be spent and what the payment process is, view the college's RSL guidelines from the forms section below.
+For information on how RSL funding can be spent and what the payment process is, view our RSL guidelines.

 Private infrastructure and clinical supervision